 Increasingly, the options and methods for studying economic crime have expanded to include distance learning.
-The development of online economic crime degree programs has enabled more students to obtain a quality education without having to relocate to a physical campus.
+The development of online economic crime degree programs has enabled more students to obtain an education in the subject without having to relocate to a physical campus.
 Students interested in criminal justice degree in economic crime have several options, ranging from certificate programs, to bachelor's degree programs, to master's degree programs.
 Thus, online college degree programs have opened the doors to many future entry-level professionals as well as to seasoned investigative professionals hoping to advance their careers with distance education.

 Because the field of economic crime advances as quickly as the smartest, most sophisticated white-collar criminal, many criminal justice professionals rely on distance learning to continually increase and advance their technical skills and training.
 Online education makes it possible for students to maintain commitments to full-time jobs while completing requirements to earn a degree.
 Studying economic crime also opens up doors to many other related careers including private investigation, accounting, security consulting, federal investigation, and auditing.